New South Wales Waratahs: Super Rugby: 2011–present

-Championship season 2014
+2014 Premiership Season

-The 2014 season of the super rugby competition was undoubtedly the Waratahs greatest season so far.
-The Waratahs not only overcame the Curse of the Tahs, a commonly held superstition, but they were also able to post the greatest super rugby season yet.
 The second season under coach Michael Cheika saw a new expansive style of rugby implemented which gave birth to exciting running rugby, bringing dwindling crowds back in force with home games averaging at around 19,152 people in attendance.

 The running intent of Michael Cheika was quickly revealed after the team saw two fly halves announced in the starting game against Western Force.
 The Waratahs opening match not only saw Kurtley Beale's return, scoring one try and having a hand in several others, but it was also a showcase to reveal the Tahs new weapon; Israel Folau.
 Folau highlighted Cheika's intent scoring a hat-trick of tries in what was soon to be a season of all-out attack by the Waratahs.
 Not only did the Waratahs score the most points in the opening match out of any team with a 43–21 score, but they also had the second largest winning margin of 22 points.

 The Waratahs went on to win the Australian conference with 13 more points than the team that came in at second place, the Brumbies, and came in as the number one team 7 points ahead of the competition.
 The Waratahs were in the driver's seat advancing straight through to the semi-finals; the club's 8th semi-final appearance.
 After the Brumbies defeated the Chiefs 32–30, the Brumbies advanced to compete against the Waratahs.
 The Waratahs displayed a show of force in their performance against an in-form Brumbies team, decimating them 26-8 granting the Waratahs a home final.
 The final, held at Stadium Australia, was host to 61,823 spectators.
 With two tries a piece, six penalties each, and the Crusaders up 32–30, only one conversion made the difference.
 The turning point in the game was a penalty at the 79th minute by the famous New Zealand flanker, Richie McCaw 45 metres out.
 Bernard Foley's penalty 45m out right in front of the post gave the Waratahs' a lead 33–32.
 The Waratahs had finally won a Super Rugby Championship.